 - a.
 The Company's current financial condition, including its liquidity sources - b.
-The Company's conditional and unconditional obligations due or anticipated within one year - c.
-The funds necessary to maintain the Company's operations considering its current financial condition, obligations, and other expected cash flows, and d.
+The Company's conditional and unconditional obligations due or anticipated within one year - The funds necessary to maintain the Company's operations considering its current financial condition, obligations, and other expected cash flows, and - d.
 Other conditions and events, when considered in conjunction with the above that may adversely affect the Company's ability to meet its obligations.

-The future viability of the Company beyond the first quarter of 2021 is dependent on its ability to raise additional capital to finance its operations.
-The Company will need to raise substantial additional capital to pursue the transcriptional regulation program (specifically, evaluating CYC065 in patients with advanced cancers) or the DNA damage response program, evaluating a combination of sapacitabine and venetoclax.
+The future viability of the Company beyond 2022 is dependent on its ability to raise additional capital to finance its operations.
+The Company does not currently have sufficient funds to complete development and commercialization of any of its drug candidates.
 Additional funding may not be available to the Company on favorable terms, or at all.
-If the Company is unable to obtain additional funds, it will need to reduce operating expenses, enter into a collaboration or other similar arrangement with respect to development and/or commercialization rights to CYC065, sapacitabine or CYC140, if available, or be forced to delay or reduce the scope of its CYC065, sapacitabine and CYC140 development programs and/or limit or cease its operations.
+If the Company is not able to secure additional funding when needed, it may have to delay, reduce the scope of or eliminate one or more of its clinical trials or research and development programs or make changes to its operating plan.
+In addition, it may have to partner one or more of its product candidate programs at an earlier stage of development, which would lower the economic value of those programs to the Company.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.